CFIA-NCFAD/scovtree/README.md

 ## Introduction

 <!-- TODO nf-core: Write a 1-2 sentence summary of what data the pipeline is for and what it does -->
 **nf-core/scovtree** is a bioinformatics pipeline for sars-cov2 phylogenetic analysis, given a consensus sequences the workflow will output phylogenetic tree and SNP information.
 The pipeline also allows to filter and find the most related sequences in GISAID.
-The GISIAD filters workflow will output filtered sequences and metadata in old format (GISIAD changed format of metadata recently) so the output then can be used with [Nextstrain](https://github.com/nextstrain/ncov) locally.
+The GISAID filters workflow will output filtered sequences and metadata in old format (GISIAD changed format of metadata recently) so the output then can be used with [Nextstrain](https://github.com/nextstrain/ncov) locally.

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It comes with docker containers making installation trivial and results highly reproducible.